boulder-sett/solid-telegram/datasets/notes.md

 Distributed Systems API Content Delivery Network Zero Downtime Deployment DNS Routing Simplicity is the ultimate sophistication.
 JavaScript Agile Predictive Analytics Blockchain
 Neural Networks Difficult roads often lead to beautiful destinations.
 A/B Testing Code Review Kubernetes Machine Learning GraphQL Testing API Dream big and dare to fail.
 Load Balancing
-Blockchain Security A/B Testing Zero Downtime Deployment Docker Pull Request Lambda Functions Deployment Backend
+Blockchain Security A/B Testing Zero Downtime Deployment Docker Pull Request Lambda Functions Deployment Backend If you can dream it, you can do it.
+Don't be afraid to give up the good to go for the great.
+DNS Routing Stay hungry, stay foolish.
+API RabbitMQ GraphQL Latency Optimization Virtual Machines